 The value of a dad

 In a community very far from the city of Quetzaltenango, called El Rincón in San Martín Sacatepéquez lived my family who were very simple and humble like no other.
 My dad Felipe Cabrera Juarez, always came to work from sunrise to sunset every morning.
-Mary, my mother took care of us and performed their domestic chores.
-In this beautiful community she lived another family, who were sometimes good relations with people and sometimes not.
-One day, a member of that family began to criticize my father saying only keeps drunk, nor cares about the lives of his family and Guatemala rank first in the consumption of liquor; He invented that we were thieves and that we had broken into his house, laughing out loud while mocking us.
+Mary, my mother took care of us and carried out her domestic chores.
+In that wonderful community lived another family who were sometimes on good terms with other people and sometimes not.
+One day, a member of that family began to criticize us, saying that my father only stayed drunk and didn't care about his family's life, although Guatemala ranks first in drinking; he claimed that we were thieves and that we had broken into his house, laughing out loud while mocking us.

-My dad, despite the criticism, worked and did not care what the neighbor spoke and never failed to protect us.
-Always he is striving to provide our food, shelter, clothing, and health.
-My father always told us; "My children, beloved wife, please never humiliate their brothers or their neighbors, because everything that goes around comes around, We have fought hard to live in peace, so that you can have a better life.¨ Perhaps many times wanted a pair of shoes, but never buy for our economic situation.
+My dad, despite the criticism, worked and didn't care what the neighbor talked about and never failed to protect us.
+He always went out of his way to provide for our food, shelter, clothing, and health.
+My father always told us; "My children, beloved wife, please never humiliate your brothers, nor your neighbors, because whatever you sow you reap, we have fought hard to live in peace, so that you can have a better life.
+Maybe many times we wanted a pair of shoes, but we never bought them because of our economic situation".

-His last words were; ¨My son takes care of your mommy do not miss him respect, obey the advice of the elders, they have lived and have much experience in life, but take care.¨ My dad rested with a smile on his face.
-At that time, besides criticism, we lived the internal armed conflict, many of the peasants survived by the situation they were going through."
+His last words were my son take care of your mommy don't disrespect her, obey the advice of the elders, they have lived and have a lot of experience in life, but take care of yourselves.
+My dad died with a smile on his face.
+"At that time, in addition to the criticism, we lived through the internal armed conflict, many of the peasants survived because of the situation they were going through."
 We have no right to judge other people without having corrected our own mistakes.
 Let us judge constructively without hurting others.